sagemath/trac_to_gh/Issue 7873.md

 # Issue 7873: Fix 'gap' to remove usage of '$RM' and replace wth 'rm'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7873

 Original creator: drkirkby